github/developer.github.com/content/changes/2014-08-27-organization-memberships-api.md

 ---
 kind: change
-title: Checking and accepting organization invitations from the API
+title: Accepting organization invitations from the API
-created_at: 2014-08-05
+created_at: 2014-08-27
 author_name: jakeboxer
 ---